One of the most exciting things about getting guinea pigs is deciding how to fix up a home for them.

 Hardwood shavings, on the other hand, make wonderful bedding.
 You can choose something like aspen, and there are sanitary chip products out on the market that are packed in bales; they contain tiny pieces of shredded wood.

 Hay is a cheap material that works well if it’s replaced often, because it does become moldy very quickly.
-It’s best to use hay along with another absorbent bedding product.
+It’s best to use hay along with another absorbent bedding product underneath.

-Generally, we do not recommend wire flooring left exposed as guinea pig bedding, because their feet can be injured on the wires.
-But if your guinea pig is recovering from a urinary tract infection, try laying some plastic wire grids directly on the bottom of the cage during his recovery.
+We do not recommend wire flooring left exposed as guinea pig bedding, because their feet can be injured on the wires.

 An Easy Bedding Start